codyrutscher/Mongo-CRM-Project/README.md

 ---

-**ProspereCRM** - Scale your customer relationships with confidence.
+**ProspereCRM** - Scale your customer relationships with confidence.# Campaign Types Synced - Ready for Production